 – Each artist/group had a fixed minimum payment agreed and secured, in euro and independently from the success of the festival.

-– All payments made during the time of the festival were being executed “contact-less” thanks to RFID bracelets given to festival goers, which they flashed on our seller’s terminals in order to charge or uncharge them with a digital transitory currency, called the “Lip”.
+– All payments made during the time of the festival are being transited through the blockchain thanks to our payment app.
+You can also pay “contact-less” thanks to RFID bracelets given at the entrance of each venues.
+You can load those bracelets with a digital transitory currency, called the “Lip”.

 – For all these transactions, and before the festival, we established an official distribution key taking in account all partners involved in the production of the event (the festival, the gastronomy and products suppliers, the diverse service providers and, of course, the artists and groups performing).

-Below, SeaNaps’ drinks redistribution rules, depending on the location and the day of their consumption:
+Below, SeaNaps 2017’s drinks redistribution rules, depending on the location and the day of their consumption:

 – This distribution key, associated to a mechanism-code executing it automatically every time it is required, is similar to what we call a “smart-contract”.
-Every time a drink or a slice of food was being sold (via a festival-goer flashing his/her bracelet for the sum required), the money used to pay was automatically split (in the proportions decided before) to go in direction of the “wallets”, collecting their due share on this sum.
+Every time a drink or a slice of food is being sold, the money used to pay is automatically split (in the proportions decided before) to go in direction of the “wallets”, collecting their due share on this sum.

 Each product bought in the festival’s hence virtually contained a “digital hat” for the artists (like those which usually get passed in cafés and bars after a concert, as a gesture of goodwill from the audience), but also for all contributors of the festival.

-The direct scope and impact of this action were obviously unpretentious, and did not revolutionize the daily situation of its partners in four days.
-But the symbolical and pedagogical experience for SeaNaps, its partners and its audience, were rich of lessons.
-All those redistribution keys were visible and consultable at the various physical selling points or on the festival’s website.
-It was also possible to follow, live, the evolutions of each account in absolute terms and not only in percentages on the downloadable mobile app.
-The possibility of donations was also encouraged, sending a higher stake to the accounts of artists, volunteers, and associations.
+All those redistribution keys will be visible and consultable at the various physical selling points or on the festival’s website.
+It is also possible to follow, live, the evolutions of each account in absolute terms and not only in percentages on the downloadable mobile app.